zhmcclient/zhmc-ansible-modules/docs_source/development.rst

         vi galaxy.yml

-    and verify that the version is set to the version to be released:
+    and set the 'version' parameter to the version to be released:

     .. code-block:: text

         version: M.N.U

-    Note: The version in galaxy.yml cannot have a suffix of ".devX", so it should already have had the version to be released.

 6. Commit your changes and push them upstream: